Here, we take an in-depth look at the latest monitoring information for Iceland.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 - The Icelandic Parliament, the Althing, has still not transposed the provisions of the Audiovisual Media Services Directive (AVMSD) 2018 into the Media Act No 38/2011.
-A draft bill on the implementation of the AVMSD was submitted before the Icelandic Parliament in May 2021 and again in May 2023 but not deliberated.
+A draft bill on the implementation of the AVMSD was submitted before the Icelandic Parliament in May 2021 and again in May 2023, but was not deliberated.
 The bill will be submitted again in the fall.
 EFTA incorporated the AVMS Directive 2018 into the EEA Agreement with the decision of the EEA Joint Committee on 9 December 2022.

-Addressing harmful online content
+Harmful online content

 - As stated in the Icelandic Media Act: From Icelandic Law on Media: “The Media Commission shall promote media literacy, diversity and pluralism in the media, protect freedom of expression and the public's right to information.
 The Media Commission shall especially promote that the protection of children is respected, according to the instructions of this law.”